 A: Yes!
-If he/she gets an invitation that means the teacher have assessed the consistence attendance and the child's ability as an independent learner.
+If he/she gets an invitation, that means the teacher has assessed the consistent attendance and the child's ability as an independent learner.
 Participating in the RAD presentation/exam provides a tremendous sense of accomplishment upon completion.
 Each participant will receive a certificate for completing the presentation/exam.
 It is also a great way to get him/her into a performance setting.

 Q: Who is conducting the exam?

 A: All exams and awards are assessed externally by a highly qualified RAD trained examiner who follows strict quality assurance procedures.
-One of our panel of 200 examiners, appointed, trained and monitored by the RAD and based in 25 countries around the world, she will be flown in from Europe, South Africa, North America, or Asia.
+One of our panel of 200 examiners, based in 25 countries around the world who have been appointed, trained and monitored by the RAD will be flown in from Europe, South Africa, North America, or Asia to conduct the exam.

 Q: How long is the exam/Demonstration Class?

-A: Depending on your level generally is between 30mins - 45 minutes long.
+A: Depending on your level generally is between 30 - 45 minutes long.
 However, all dancers must be present 20 minutes prior their scheduled time.
-Once the examiner rings the bell, no students is allowed into the testing room as it will disrupt the focus of other dancers in the room.
+Once the examiner rings the bell, no students are allowed into the testing room as it will disrupt the focus of other dancers in the room.

 Q: Will Miss Vivienne be in the room with my child?